 Partners can bring skills and knowledge to your business that you don’t have.
 You might have a lot of knowledge about the product or service your business provides, but not know how to run a business.
 You can bring on a partner who is skilled at running a business.

-Your partner might also have past experiences that can help direct your business onto a successful path.
+Your business partner might also have past experiences that can help direct your business onto a successful path.

 You have less financial burden